agrawalharsh90/clock-web-app/README.md

-### In this app we render element in DOM everytime
+### In this app we display date time as by
+ * By ReRendering Dom
+ * By State in Class Component
+ * By State in Function Component

 ![ScreenShot](screenshots/example.png)